Are detoxes really necessary, or worth the time & money?

 Too many choices!

-When I began to do some research for this post, I was initially overwhelmed.
-I mean, there are so many different kinds of detox or cleanse that you can do, and they all last for different lengths of time.
+It’s easy to see how people are hoodwinked into believing marketing hype.
+I mean, there are so many different kinds of detox or cleanse you can do, and they all last for different lengths of time.

-Initially, when I was considering all of the evidence and opinions, I found the latter to be a fairly compelling argument.
 However, as with all things to do with our bodies, it’s not quite that simple.

 Smoothie ingredients on a chopping board: mango, banana, spinach, raspberries